hxuhack/hxuhack.github.io/writting/unsafe-tracing.md

 - Assuming an unsafe API is sound (Proposition 3), any undefined behavior observed when using the API​ must result from a violation of its safety constraint, which completes the proof of the theorem.

-## Applications
+## Application in Verification

-From the theorem, we derive the following two corollaries, which can be applied to verification.
+From the theorem, we derive the following two corollaries, which can be applied in verification.

 **Corollary 1 (Encapsulation Soundness of Safe API)** A safe API $$f_s$$ is sound if and only if it contains no unsafe code,